intertect/intertect/src/content/lesson_1/part_4.md

 # Part 4: Immediate Instructions

-Immediate instructions are those which have a constant specified along with the instruction itself.
-The immediate operand simply replaces one of the two operand registers that we saw before.
-Other than that, these instructions are mostly the same.
+In addition to the register instructions, we have immediate (I) instructions.
+Unlike register instructions, immediates have a constant specified along with the instruction itself.
+The immediate operand simply replaces one of the two operand registers in R instructions.
+Other than that, these instructions are quite comparable.

 ## Your Task
 You task in this part is to implement

 ## Where is `subiu`?
 It wasn't us who left out the instruction.
 Instead, the designers of the MIPS